Oxylo/actuar/README.md

   indented code block
 </code></pre>

-##1.2 Installation instructions for the package Mantainer
+## 1.2 Installation instructions for the package Mantainer

 1. Perform steps 1, 2 and 3 from section 1.1
-2. Open RStudio and run the following code to install the R developement packages:
+2. Open RStudio and run the following code to install the R development packages:

-<pre><code>a simple
-  indented code block
+<pre><code>install.packages(c("devtools", "roxygen2", "testthat", "knitr"))
 </code></pre>

 3. Optional: for building packages from source you need a compiler and some additional tools: